Looking Closely at the Growth Curve for Nordic American Tankers Limited (NAT)

 NAT’s Market Performance

-NAT stocks went up by 4.91% for the week, with a monthly jump of 13.93% and a quarterly performance of 4.12%, while its annual performance rate touched 26.94%.
-The volatility ratio for the week stands at 4.88% while the volatility levels for the past 30 days are set at 5.69% for Nordic American Tankers Limited.
-The simple moving average for the period of the last 20 days is 6.88% for NAT stocks with a simple moving average of 31.68% for the last 200 days.
+NAT stocks went down by -4.91% for the week, with a monthly jump of 3.44% and a quarterly performance of 20.98%, while its annual performance rate touched 14.35%.
+The volatility ratio for the week stands at 5.78% while the volatility levels for the past 30 days are set at 5.56% for Nordic American Tankers Limited.
+The simple moving average for the period of the last 20 days is 2.87% for NAT stocks with a simple moving average of 27.96% for the last 200 days.

 Analysts’ Opinion of NAT